credential-handler/chapi.io/developers/wallets/native/index.md

 ### 2. Allow your users to register their wallet as a Credential Handler with the browser polyfill

-Next, we need to have the user trigger the registration of your wallet as a Credential Handler within their browser.
+To register with CHAPI, your user must trigger the registration of your wallet as a Credential Handler within their browser.
 This must be initiated by user interaction, so you cannot automatically register without the user clicking a button.

-Add something similar to your registration page:
+We will load two libraries into the Wallet code to enable the registration:
+- **Polyfill Library**: The [credential-handler-polyfill](https://github.com/credential-handler/credential-handler-polyfill) library provides the needed `CredentialHandler` API within the browser.
+- **Helper Library**: The [web-credential-handler](https://github.com/credential-handler/web-credential-handler) library provides helper functions for CHAPI integration in your code.

+You can add these libraries via `<script>` tags and watch a click event to trigger the CHAPI registration and handler installation:

 ```html
 <button id="installHandlerButton">Register Wallet</button>